-Do you have the menu for your Super Bowl party planned yet?
-It’s only a week away, people.
-Don’t be caught unprepared, or you’ll find yourself elbow-deep in buckets of sickly-sweet buffalo wings and face-planting into gigantic bowls of Cheetos.
+Doing some party planning?
+Don’t be caught unprepared, gang; you don’t want to find yourself elbow-deep in buckets of sickly-sweet buffalo wings and face-planting into gigantic bowls of Cheetos.

-But with a bit of time and a handful of real, whole ingredients, you can make a delicious assortment of —
+Instead, with just a bit of time and a handful of real, whole ingredients, you can make a delicious assortment of—

 Ah, chips.
 (Or, if you’re a Brit, crisps.)